wuseal/JsonToKotlinClass/README.md

 ### Find me useful ? :heart:
 * Support me by clicking the :star: button on the upper right of this page. :v:
-* Spread to others to let more people have a good develope expierience :heart:
+* Spread to others to let more people have a better develope expierience :heart: